maxcroasdale/maxcroasdale.github.io/content/posts/oct-2024/workshop-shelves-3.md

 feature_image_alt:

 ---
-Add another shelf to the far side and start painting the repurposed flooring-shelves.
+Add another shelf to the far side and start painting the repurposed flooring (shelves).

 ![](/images/1272.jpeg)